Stephen Flynn claims return of Stormont Assembly raises questions over single market access

-The restored government in Northern Ireland came after a powersharing deal, with the Prime Minister meeting the Irish premier Leo Varadkar in Belfast on Monday.
+The restored government in Northern Ireland has been unveiled after a power-sharing deal was announced, with Prime Minister Rishi Sunak meeting the Irish premier Leo Varadkar in Belfast on Monday.

-Now the SNP Westminster leader has hailed the arrangement as a “positive step” for the people of Northern Ireland, but questioned why the government will have access to the European Single Market, when Scotland does not.
+Mr Flynn has hailed the arrangement as a “positive step” for the people of Northern Ireland, but questioned why the government would have access to the European single market, when Scotland does not.

 He said: "The return of the restored Northern Ireland Assembly and Executive again raises a very significant question across these islands because, of course, the restored government in Northern Ireland will be operating with the full economic benefits of access to the European single market."